dreamer-coding/dreamer-coding/README.md

 ## About

-I’m a pashonet software developer who aspires to work on large scale projects, competitively learning new tech and apply new skills whenever I can, I’m a fan of the Kanban methodology which is a lean method to manage and improves work across human systems.
+I’m a passionate  software developer who aspires to work on large scale projects, competitively learning new tech and apply new skills whenever I can, I’m a fan of the Kanban methodology which is a lean method to manage and improves work across systems.

 In regards to platform preference, I don’t depend on a particular platform since I am fine with developing on Mac OSX, Windows 10, Chromebook, and any Linux variant.
 My favorite of them all would have to be the Raspberry PI, I like them for being robust, reasonably efficient, and being able to fit in small places.

 I am familiar with a vast range of programming languages and employ them on the spot; however, the most common programming